-Sugared gums can with heavy use cause tooth decay, gum disease and cavities.
-This happens because sugar coats the teeth, and can slowly cause damaging of tooth enamel if they are not immediately brushed.
-To reduce harmful effects of sugared gums, seek out gum brands that use smaller quantities of sugar.
+Sugared gums can, with heavy use, cause tooth decay, gum disease, and cavities.
+This happens because sugar coats the teeth and can slowly cause damage to tooth enamel if they are not immediately brushed.
+To reduce the harmful effects of sugared gums, seek out gum brands that use smaller quantities of sugar.

-Almost all popular sugar brands use artificial sweeteners to make their products longer lasing, sweeter or to achieve special kind of taste.
-Some of those artificial sweeteners can cause allergic reaction, especially Aspartame and Sorbitol.
+Almost all popular sugar brands use artificial sweeteners to make their products longer-lasting, sweeter, or achieve a unique taste.
+Some artificial sweeteners can cause an allergic reaction, especially Aspartame and Sorbitol.
 Others can cause irritation or headaches.

-Even though many gum manufacturers claim that their products can be used all the time and on any occasion, detailed studies show that habitual use of chewing gums may cause continuous stress on your jaws.
-If not regulated, this stress can lead to the condition called d Temporomandibular Joint Disorder (TJD), which is manifested with strong facial pain and great discomfort in the back of the neck.
+Even though many gum manufacturers claim that their products can be used all the time and on any occasion, detailed studies show that chronic use of chewing gums may cause continuous stress on your jaws, if not regulated, this stress can lead to the condition called d Temporomandibular Joint Disorder (TJD), manifested with intense facial pain and significant discomfort in the back of the neck.

-Continuous chewing of gum can lead to the increased levels of stress to your stomach and intestines.
-After meals your stomach mush receive period of resting time for him to digest food, but chewing and continuous swallowing of saliva interferes with that rest.
+Continuous chewing of gum can lead to increased stress levels in your stomach and intestines.
+After meals, your stomach mush receives a period of resting time for him to digest food, but chewing and continuous swallowing of saliva interferes with that rest.
 Stomach issues that can appear in those situations are irritation, aches, and aggravated gastritis.
-In some cases, you can even develop gastric ulcer!
+In some cases, you can even develop a gastric ulcer!

-In many modern cultures, people have accepted that chewing a gum in some social environments (public areas, school, workplace, etc.) is distracting and irritating.
-Please consider what social effects your chewing gum will cause in the people around you.
+In many modern cultures, people have accepted that chewing gum in some social environments (public areas, schools, workplaces, etc.) is distracting and irritating.
+Please consider what social effects your chewing gum will cause on the people around you.

-Frequent chewing of gum can lead to masseter problems that are result of your constant grinding of teeth at night.
-If you are suffering from JMJ dysfunction, you must consider totally abandoning gums.
+Frequent chewing of gum can lead to masseter problems resulting from your constant grinding of teeth at night.
+If you are suffering from JMJ dysfunction, you must consider abandoning gums.

-If the cavities in your teeth are filled with mercury fillings, frequent chewing of gun may cause their dislodging and releasing of this dangerous material in your metabolism.
-The most common target of mercury is blood, urinary tract, nerves and brain.
+If the cavities in your teeth are filled with mercury fillings, frequent chewing of gums may cause them to dislodge and release this dangerous material into your metabolism.
+The most common mercury target is blood, urinary tract, nerves, and brain.

-Extensive chewing of gum in puberty may lead to the stimulation of jawbone and facial muscles and creation of larger face.
+Extensive chewing of gum in puberty may lead to the stimulation of jawbone and facial muscles and the creation of a more prominent face.